Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Lifestyle Modifications: Reducing fluid intake before bedtime, avoiding caffeine and alcohol, and performing pelvic floor exercises can help manage symptoms.

-Diet plays a crucial role for managing the symptoms of Benign Prostatic Hyperplasia (BPH).
+Diet plays a crucial role in managing the symptoms of benign prostatic hyperplasia (BPH).
 Here are some dietary recommendations to help alleviate symptoms and support prostate health:

 1. Increase Intake of Fruits and Vegetables